ParulPanwar/Music_Store_Analysis/README.md

 much they spent.
 For countries where the top amount spent is shared, provide all customers who spent this amount.

-## Entity-Relationship Diagram (ERD)
+## Schema- Music Store Database

-An Entity-Relationship Diagram (ERD) has been created to visualize the relationships between the tables in the dataset.
+Schema has been created to visualize the relationships between the tables in the dataset.
 This diagram provides a clear understanding of the data structure and helps in identifying key entities and their attributes.